BlockResearchGroup/compas_assembly/README.md

 # COMPAS Assembly

-Assembly data structures for the COMPAS framework.
+Assembly data structure for the COMPAS framework.

 ## Getting Started

 https://blockresearchgroup.github.io/compas_asssembly/gettingstarted.html

 ## First Steps

 Try one of the examples included in the `examples` folder.

 ## Issues